Jamal Morrow

-Jamal Morrow (born January 24, 1995) is a professional Canadian football running back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jamal Morrow (born January 24, 1995) is an American professional football running back.

 College career

 After using a redshirt season in 2013, Morrow played college football for the Washington State Cougars from 2014 to 2017.
+At WSU he played in 50 games, making 30 starts, and earned All-Pac-12 Conference honorable mention recognition twice.
+He ranks third in WSU history with 4,219 all-purpose yards and is tied for seventh in WSU history with 23 total touchdowns.
+He also served as WSU game captain his final 35 games, going 11-4 when calling the coin toss on road games.

 Professional career

 Orlando Apollos

-After going unselected in the 2018 NFL Draft, Morrow had tryouts with the Seattle Seahawks and Tampa Bay Buccaneers, but was not signed by a National Football League team.
+After going unselected in the 2018 NFL draft, Morrow had tryouts with the Seattle Seahawks and Tampa Bay Buccaneers, but was not signed by a National Football League team.
 After not playing football in 2018, he signed with the Orlando Apollos for the 2019 season, but was waived during training camp.